slact/nchan/README.md

   legacy name: push_channel_group
   > The accounting and security group a channel belongs to.
 Works like a prefix string to the channel id.
 Can be set with nginx variables.

+- **nchan_channel_group_accounting**
+  arguments: 1
+  default: `off`
+  context: server, location
+  > Enable tracking channel, subscriber, and message information on a per-channel-group basis.
+Can be used to place upper limits on channel groups.

 - **nchan_group_location** `[ get | set | delete | off ]`
   arguments: 0 - 3
   default: `get set delete`